 Therefore, invitations to the job centre have to be accepted.
 If you do not attend and have no valid reason, your unemployment benefits II can be fully or partly be reduced.

-You receive unemployment insurance, income support and unemployment benefit II only by applying for it.
+You receive unemployment insurance, as well as jobseeker’s allowance only by applying for it.
 Applications are made at labour offices and job centres, where you can obtain the relevant forms.

 Trade unions, among others, offer their members free advice on social rights issues.
 Charitable associations such as unemployment centres help those in need with the forms and will also accompany you, if required, to the public authorities.